 Curriculum – Design & Technology

-Design Technology – Mrs Cooke
+Design Technology – Mrs Goddard

 “The value of an idea lies in the using of it.”